1. The Convergence Finding

 Sample size.
 With n = 200 and 26 mechanical features, the analysis is underpowered for detecting moderate effect sizes.
 A power analysis assuming AUC improvement from 0.50 to 0.55 at 80% power would require approximately 800–1,000 samples.

-Code: All analysis code is in code/mechanics_poc.py.
-Self-contained: loads 3DSP data, engineers features, trains models, computes SHAP values, generates figures, exports results.
+Code: Analysis code is self-contained: loads 3DSP data, engineers features, trains models, computes SHAP values, generates figures, exports results.
+Available on request via research@statswing.com.

 Random seeds: All models use random_state=42.
 Cross-validation uses StratifiedKFold(shuffle=True, random_state=42).
 Results are deterministically reproducible.